 The only way to effectively treat genital warts is prescription treatments and procedures, administered by an expert in the dermatology field.
-At Advanced Dermatology Associates in Midtown Manhattan and the Bronx, New York, the dedicated and experienced certified practitioners offer powerful remedies like cryotherapy, laser surgery, and prescription medications.
+At Advanced Dermatology Associates in Midtown Manhattan, Harlem and the Bronx, New York, the dedicated and experienced certified practitioners offer powerful remedies like cryotherapy, laser surgery, and prescription medications.
 Book your appointment through the online booking tool or by phone today.

 Genital warts are bumps that develop in and around your genital area.
 They appear in both men and women.
 Genital warts come from human papillomavirus (HPV), which is transferred through sexual contact.
 You can get HPV through genital, anal, and oral contact.

 In many cases, there are no indicators of HPV infection at all.
 However, if you do develop genital warts, they usually start as a small bump or cluster of bumps within your genital area.
 Genital warts can vary considerably in appearance, from small to large and from round to cauliflower-shaped.

 If you develop genital warts, they may appear long after you had sexual contact with someone with HPV.
 It may take weeks or even months to see the first sign of genital warts.

 Genital wart treatment depends on your specific needs.
 At Advanced Dermatology Associates, your provider typically prescribes one of the following types of treatment:

 If you have genital warts, seeing a professional is vital.
 You can't treat genital warts with over-the-counter remedies, and they often don't go away on their own.
 It's easier to treat genital warts if you seek help right away, so don't hesitate to get the help you need.